cognitect-labs/vase/samples/petstore-full/README.md

 1. Click a model (category, tag, pet, store, or user)
 2. Click a route ("POST /categories" or other)
-3. Fill body or write parameter(s)
+3. Fill body or input parameter(s)
 4. Click "Try it out!" button

-Depend on the models, there are some differences in paths or input data.
+Depend on the models, there are some odds to match Swagger UI and Vase.
-The category and tag's model is simple, so Swagger UI fits well.
+The category and tag's models are simple, so Swagger UI fits well.
 You can use an example value on the ui as is.
-So, click example value, then edit values in body window.
+So, click a text portion of example value, then edit values in body window.

 The pet and store(order) models have reference values.
 On Datomic, those are entity references and expressed in array forms.
 The first value of the array must be an attribute ident.
 Swagger UI doesn't fit well for this kind of data.

-For this reason, many operations have an example data in "Implementation Notes" section.
+Because of this, many operations have an example data in "Implementation Notes" section.
 Copy and paste a map of example data in body window then edit values.

 For all models, id should be unique in each model.